charmaine211/AfstuderenOU/README.md

 5. Label Data: Fix Path Issues on Windows
 - [ ] **Resolve issues with paths on Windows**:
-  - Currently, the labeling process is not working correctly on Windows due to differences in how paths are handled compared to macOS and Linux.
+  - Currently, the labelling process is not working correctly on Windows due to differences in how paths are handled compared to macOS and Linux.
   - Ensure the tool handles file paths correctly across all platforms (Windows, macOS, Linux).
   - Implement platform-specific path handling to ensure compatibility, using libraries like `os.path.join()` for cross-platform path construction and avoiding issues with backslashes (`\`) on Windows.